pirilya/specialisterne-download-task/readme.md

 ```
 python python/download_files.py --no-download
 ```
-There's also a version that prints time elapsed as it runs, called `download_with_timer.py`.
-It will by default do the same thing as the regular `download_files.py`, just with a timer, but you can also call it with the `--from-empty` flag.
-With this flag, it will empty the download folder before running, so you can get benchmarks for how long it takes when you start from scratch.
+There's also a few other flags you can use.
+The complete list of flags is:

+* `--no-download` skips the download step
+* `--timer` prints time elapsed after each step
+* `--from-empty` deletes every file in the downloads folder before starting the downloads; mainly useful in conjunction with `--timer`, for benchmarking
+* `--first-hundred` makes it so we only read the first hundred lines of the spreadsheet; useful for testing

 You can test the script by running `test.py`.